Igalia/vkrunner/README.md

 > probe rect rgba (_x_, _y_, _width_, _height_) (_r_, _g_, _b_, _a_)

-Verfies that a given rectangle (in viewport coordinates) matches the given colour.
+Verifies that a given rectangle (in viewport coordinates) matches the given colour.

 Take a look in the examples directory for examples.

+## Command line arguments

+    usage: vkrunner [OPTION]...
+SCRIPT...
+    Runs the shader test script SCRIPT

+    Options:
+      -h            Show this help message
+      -i IMG        Write the final rendering to IMG as a PPM image -d            Show the SPIR-V disassembly